renderedtext/semaphore-docs-new/source/docs/deploy-sequence.md

 For a full list of available variables, please see [this page](/docs/available-environment-variables.html).

-### Write custom files
+### Write configuration files

-Any [custom configuration files](/docs/adding-configuration-files.html) you've added are written to disk.
+Any [configuration file](/docs/adding-configuration-files.html) you've added are written to disk.

 ### SSH key initialization